The legendary Col de la Madeleine is one of the greatest cycling climbs

 Col de la Madeleine is a high mountain pass at an elevation of 1,998m (6,555ft) above sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region of southeastern France.
 It’s one of the emblematic French Alps mountain passes.

-The asphalted road over the pass connects La Chambre in Maurienne with Aigueblanche and Feissons-sur-Isère in Tarentaise.
+The pass is 37.3 km (23.17 miles) long, running south-north from Sainte-Marie-de-Cuines to La Léchère les Bains.
 It’s one of the very toughest climbs in France.
-The Col de la Madeleine is known since Roman times.
-The decision to build the current road was taken in 1949 and the inauguration took place in 1969.
+The Col de la Madeleine has been known since Roman times.
+The decision to build the current road was taken in October 1949 to link the valleys of the Maurienne and the Tarentaise, and the inauguration took place in July 1969 in the presence of Savoyard Minister Fontanet.
+Located in the French Alps, the road to the summit is entirely paved.
+It’s called D213 (part of the scenic Route des Grandes Alpes).

 It is one of the more well-known French mountain passes, much because of the frequent visits by the Tour de France over the years.
 The pass is pretty steep, hitting a grueling 13.5% through some of the ramps.
 It’s a mountain relatively difficult to climb, especially from La Chambre, where the slope is steep and relentless.
 The northern approach from Bonneval is longer but with a lower slope and some passages where you can take some rest, in particular a three-kilometer descent halfway through.
 It is a climb for pure climbers and for those who like to ride and enjoy the surroundings and the journey.
 On both sides of the Col de la Madeleine mountain pass, cycling milestones are placed every kilometer.
 They indicate the distance to the summit of this iconic climb, the current height, and the average slope in the following kilometer.

 Is Col de la Madeleine open in winters?